Back to all articles

 And the list keeps growing — in February 2021, Spotify unveiled its “My Work Mode” – where employees will be able to work full time from home, from the office, or a combination of the two.
 In March 2021, oil giant BP told 25,000 office-based staff that they will be expected to work from home for two days a week as part of a “post-pandemic shift” to flexible working patterns.

-4 Tips for Remote Work Privacy
+9 Tips for Remote Work Data Protection

 Knowing more about your personal data can help you make smarter decisions about privacy — especially if you’re one of the millions of Americans who has shifted to a remote-first work culture.